koleaby4/next_movie/README.md

 Finally, ['Future' labels](https://github.com/koleaby4/next_movie/issues?q=label%3Afuture)
 were used for stories planned for future releases.

-#### Non-Functional considerations
+## Non-Functional considerations

 * The Website will have a flat easy to navigate structure
 * The Content on the website will dynamically adjust for devices with various screen sizes
 * To maintain sufficient load speed, movies information retrieved from 3rd party services will be stored in the application's database
-* Payment information will be processed using Stripe and will not be stored in the the application's database.
+* Payment information will be processed using Stripe and will not be stored in the the application's database
+* All security keys and sensitive configuration will be managed using environment variables ans [secrets.json](https://github.com/koleaby4/next_movie/blob/master/secrets.json) config file
+* Our website consumes data from several external sources - we should continue operate even if data coming through is incomplete or inconsistent

 # Deployment to heroku